To the PhD Who Wants to Empower Themselves, and Knows They Deserve More Career Options:

 There are 3 essential criteria every PhD must address if they want to find a job they truly enjoy.

-Read on to see how you too can take away the stress, overwhelm, and uncertainty & find multiple career paths aligned with YOUR gifts.
+Read on to see how you too can find multiple career paths aligned with YOUR gifts, so that you can land a nonacademic job you enjoy faster.

 “Thank you to the entire Beyond Prof team for turning my non-faculty job search upside down, for the better!”